kawane/songmark/Songmark.md

 ### Songmark text format

-Songmark is a dsl for song.
-It's a text format to display lyrics and chords.
-It can easily be displayed in any text editor.
+**Songmark** is a textual language for song to help artists quickly learn new songs looking at lyrics and chords at the same time in a clean, compact and readable format.
+It can easily be displayed in any text editor using **fixed width font** as Courier, Courier New, Lucida Console, Monaco, and Consolas (to align chords with lyrics correctly).

 Songmark files have the **.song** extension.
 The mime type **text/plain** or **text/song** can be used for applications.